ckelling/SODA_501/project/src/Project log.md

 * Why college towns?
 Why not using the whole dataset?
 ## Things we may need to discuss:
 * Do we still want to keep the college towns direction?
 If so, we may want to identify the students Twitter users using, for example, the profile information of the users.
 * Or do we want to take a step back and look at ALL of the data?
 We can downsize the data by subsetting the VARIABLES (instead of users).
-For example, we just need the tweet id, the user id, the location and coordinates of the tweets.
+For example, we just need the tweet id, the user id, the location and coordinates of the tweets (and maybe also the followers & friends count, the content of the tweet, the user profile to identify non-human vs. human users).